 - delegate: the user (delegate) who printed the job on behalf of the target users (delegators). - class: the "class" a target user belongs to.
 A value of "-" (minus) means the user does not belong to a class.
-A class can be of type: - shared: a SavaPage Shared Account. - group: a SavaPage Group Account. - copies: the number of document copies printed (a negative number for a Refund). - pages: number of pages within the document. - size: the page size of the document (A4, A3). - duplex : D for duplex, S for simplex. - color: C for color, G for grayscale. - id: CUPS job ID, optionally preceded by Job Ticket Number or Tag. - document: the document name. - comment: any comment entered by the delegate.
+A class can be of type: - shared: a SavaPage Shared Account. - group: a SavaPage Group Account. - copies: the number of document copies printed (a negative number for a Refund). - pages: number of pages within the document. - size: the page size of the document (A4, A3). - duplex : D for duplex, S for simplex. - color: C for color, G for grayscale. - id: CUPS job ID, optionally preceded by Job Ticket Number or Tag. - document: the document name. - comment: any comment entered by the delegate (CR+LF, CR, LF and TAB are replaced by one space).